jnestruch/udacity-ipnd/5.backend project/README.md

 HAVING count(status) filter (WHERE status LIKE '4%' OR status LIKE '5%') /
     count(*)::dec > 0.01;
 ```
-Because the data is stored in a **datetime** format, we should also convert this to a **date** and grouping it.
+Because the data is stored in a **datetime** format, we should also convert this to a **date** and group the results.
 The final statement will be:
 ```SQL
 SELECT time::date as day,
        ROUND(count(status) filter